Architectural Foundations of Runtime Theme Switching

 Automated Validation & Quality Assurance Pipeline

 A robust validation pipeline must verify token parity, CSS cascade integrity, and cross-browser compatibility.
 The CI/CD workflow should include: visual regression testing against baseline theme snapshots, automated contrast ratio auditing against WCAG 2.1 AA/AAA thresholds, and performance profiling to measure layout recalculation costs.
-Engineers must implement synthetic event simulation to stress-test state transitions, specifically targeting race conditions during concurrent hydration and user interaction.
-Refer to established methodologies for Debugging theme switching race conditions in SPAs to isolate asynchronous state mutations that corrupt the CSS variable cascade.

 Production CI Configuration